pyenphase/pyenphase/docs/usage_authentication.md

 ## Obtain and renew token

-Upon completion of the authentication, the token can be requested and stored for later re-use in authentication.
+Upon completion of the authentication, the token can be requested and stored for later reuse in authentication.
 The application should check for [token expiry](#pyenphase.auth.EnvoyTokenAuth.expire_timestamp) and request timely [renewal](#pyenphase.auth.EnvoyTokenAuth.refresh).
 Until the token is expired it can be used with each authenticate request.

 ```python
 from pyenphase import Envoy